andywiecko/ECS/README.md

 ## Systems

-The all logic related to components data should be included in systems.
+All logic related to components data should be included in systems.
-It is recommended to implement abstract class `BaseSystem<T>` or `BaseSystemWithConfiguration<T, V>, however, one can implement custom system by implementing `ISystem` interface.
+It is recommended to implement the abstract class `BaseSystem<T>` or `BaseSystemWithConfiguration<T, V>, however, one can implement a custom system by implementing the `ISystem` interface.

-When one does not require some configuration, use `BaseSystem<T>` where `T` corresponds to interface assigned from `IComponent`.
+When one does not require some configuration, use `BaseSystem<T>` where `T` corresponds to the interface assigned from `IComponent`.
-In the following snippet the system will schedule selected jobs on all  `IMyComponent`s objects from the `World` for which system is attached to
+In the following snippet, the system schedules selected jobs on all  `IMyComponent`s objects from the `World` for which the system is attached to

 ```csharp
 public class MySystem : BaseSystem<IMyComponent>